ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

         NAME = 'myplugin'  # used internally by Ansible, it should match the file name but not required

-If the inventory plugin is in a collection the NAME should be in the format of 'namespace.collection_name.myplugin'.

-This class has a couple of methods each plugin should implement and a few helpers for parsing the inventory source and updating the inventory.
+If the inventory plugin is in a collection, the NAME should be in the 'namespace.collection_name.myplugin' format.
+The base class has a couple of methods that each plugin should implement and a few helpers for parsing the inventory source and updating the inventory.

-After you have the basic plugin working you might want to to incorporate other features by adding more base classes:
+After you have the basic plugin working, you can incorporate other features by adding more base classes:

 .. code-block:: python